lenifoti/Provably-lost-and-found/README.md

 Problems to be solved:
 - Shared space: The space must be sharable.
 Items the have been revealed are know to all.
 - Provably hidden: There is no way for any player or the creator to predict the location of an object without 'visiting' it.
-- Sybil resistance: There is no way that a player can use multiple identities to improve their chances of finding a loss object.
+- Sybil resistance: There is no way that a player can use multiple identities to improve their chances of finding a lost object.
 - Bot resistance: There is no way that a program can gain advantage over a person
 - Resistant to conspiracy: There is no way that 2 or more players can improve their chances by conspiring together.
 - Concentrated distribution: There is a means of increasing the likelyhood of location of the object.